-Provide the experience and role on previous DB projects delivered under RCW 39.10 or equivalent experience for each staff member or consultant in key positions on the proposed project.
+• Provide the experience and role on previous DB projects delivered under RCW 39.10 or equivalent experience for each staff member or consultant in key positions on the proposed project.
 (See Attachment D for an example.
 The applicant shall use the abbreviations as identified in the example in the attachment.)

-See Attachment B - Project Team DB Experience
+See Attachment B - Project Team DB Experience.

-The qualifications of the existing or planned project manager and consultants.

-Note: For design-build projects, you must have personnel who are independent of the design-build team, knowledgeable in the design-build process, and able to oversee and administer the contract.
+• The qualifications of the existing or planned project manager and consultants.
+Note: For design-build projects, you must have personnel who are independent of the designbuild team, knowledgeable in the design-build process, and able to oversee and administer the contract.

-Forest Payne - Project Manager/Architect, AIA, Assoc.
+Sherrie Montgomery - Project Manager/Architect, AIA, Assoc.
 DBIA, LEED AP

-Forest's responsibilities at Western Washington University include all phases of project management as the Owner's representative.
-His duties cover the programming phase; consultant RFQ and selection process; design coordination with University staff, faculty and students; full construction documentation; bidding and contractor selection; construction management services; and post-occupancy warranty period.
+Sherrie's responsibilities at Western Washington University include all phases of project management as the Owner's representative.
+Her duties cover the programming phase; consultant RFQ and selection process; design coordination with University staff, faculty and students; full construction documentation; bidding and contractor selection; construction management services; and post-occupancy warranty period.
+Sherrie successfully managed over sixty public works projects, including complex multiphase projects, using the design/bid/build process and one major capital project using GC/CM.